NPC welcomes Trump comments addressing agricultural workers

 “Our farmers are being hurt badly by — you know, they have very good workers.
 They’ve worked for them for 20 years,” Trump said.
 “They’re not citizens, but they’ve turned out to be, you know, great.
 And we’re going to have to do something about that.
 We can’t take farmers and take all their people and send them back because they don’t have maybe what they’re supposed to have, maybe not.

-The National Potato Council welcomed those comments in a statement.
+The National Potato Council welcomed Trump’s comments in a statement, even as reports from the White House seemed to negate them.

 “American agriculture, including the potato industry, relies on a stable and experienced workforce to plant, harvest, and process our crops,” NPC CEO Kam Quarles said.
 “We appreciate President Trump’s recognition of the critical role farm workers play in ensuring our nation’s food security and his commitment to addressing this issue with an approach that respects the long-standing contributions of these individuals.”